Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.program`.

-`trait Program` is a *type class* that will gradually be explained later in this document.
+`trait Program` is a *type class* that will be explained later in this document.
 `trait Program` *declares* the *programming capabilities* of *program descriptions*.

 We often write *program* instead of *program description*.